kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 I have emphasized three words in the problem definition: _all_, _or_, and _below_.
 The first is obvious.
 Let us look at the other two.

 The phrase "multiples of 3 _or_ 5" may be interpreted in two ways.
-If we think of it as an _inclusive or_, then it means "multiples of $3, multiples of $5$, and multiples of both $3$ and $5$".
+If we think of it as an _inclusive or_, then it means "multiples of $3$, multiples of $5$, and multiples of both $3$ and $5$".

-If we think of it as an _exclusive or_, then it means "multiples of $3, multiples of $5$, but not multiples of both $3$ and $5$".
+If we think of it as an _exclusive or_, then it means "multiples of $3$, multiples of $5$, but not multiples of both $3$ and $5$".

-Sine the qualification of "but not both" is absent from the rubric, we will assume an inclusive or, i.e., the first interpretation.
+Since the qualification of "but not both" is absent from the rubric, we will assume an inclusive or, i.e., the first interpretation.

 ### The word "below"